 Spring is just around the corner.
 As you get ready to start your spring cleaning, don’t forget to give your finances a good dusting, too!
 A lot can change in even just a few months, especially your finances.

-Here are three things you should do to clean up your finances this spring and a breakdown of how to do them:
+Here are four things you should do to clean up your finances this spring and a breakdown of how to do them.